Transgender rights, religion among cases justices could add

 Transgender rights, religion among cases justices could addNew

 WASHINGTON (AP) — A closely watched voting rights dispute from Arizona is among five cases standing between the Supreme Court and its summer break.
-But even before the justices wrap up their work, likely later this week, they could say whether they’ll add high-profile issues to what already promises to be a consequential term, beginning in October.
-This month, the court has already issued big decisions on health care and religious freedom.
-And next term, the high court has agreed to take on cases about abortion and guns.
-The court could say as soon as Monday what it will do about other cases, including those involving transgender rights, religion and freedom of speech.
+But even before the justices wrap up their work, likely later this week, they could say whether they’ll add high-profile issues to what already promises to be a consequential term, beginning in October, when the court has agreed to take on cases about abortion and guns.
+The court on Monday declined to take an appeal by a Virginia school board asking the justices to uphold a policy that prohibits transgender students from using school bathrooms that correspond with their gender identity.
+Lower courts had struck down the policy.